boku7/boku7.github.io/_posts/2021-09-14-0dayappsecBeginnerGuide.md

 - [Installing XDebug on anything for VSCode in 5 minutes](https://technex.us/2020/06/installing-xdebug-on-anything-for-vscode-in-5-minutes/)

 ## Restart Apache Service
-With the changes made to the Apache PHP configuation, restart the Apache2 service using Systemd.
+With the changes made to the Apache PHP configuration, restart the Apache2 service using Systemd.
 ```bash
 sudo systemctl restart apache2.service
 ```